-When your house is lacking in humidity, it can be noticeable in both the structure of your house and your physical well-being.
-Wooden furniture can start to warp and split; linens can dry out and tear from the strain of being used for daily; and even wooden support beams that hold up the integrity of the of your house.
+When your home is low on humidity, it can be noticed in both the structure of your building and your physical health.
+Wooden furniture will start to warp or split; linen can dry out and tear from the strain of being used daily; and even the wooden support beams that hold up your house.

-Physically, your skin can start to dry out and become itchy, eyes lose moisture and become irritated and watery, and you can develop a raw throat from constant clearing to alleviate that raw feeling that comes from breathing dry air.
+Physically, your skin can dry out or become itchy, your eyes lose moisture and will become irritated or watery, and you can develop a dry throat from the constant clearing to alleviate the raw feeling that comes along with breathing dry air.

 Why Would You Need One or the Other?